Airbus forecasts A380 sales as Boeing talks up 747

 The two planemakers have clashed for several years over the strategy for such jets which stand at the top end of the $100 billion annual jet market.

-But Tony Simpson, managing director for Europe, Russia and Central Asia at Boeing Capital Corporation, the financing arm of Airbus rival Boeing, said negotiations were under way to sell the newly launched passenger version of the 747-8.
+But Tony Simpson, managing director for Europe, Russia and Central Asia at Boeing Capital Corporation, the financing arm of Airbus rival Boeing (BA.N), said negotiations were under way to sell the newly launched passenger version of the 747-8.

 “We see a big market to the Middle East and Asia.
 There are a lot of discussions going on in those places,” he said.